allenai/allennlp/tutorials/getting_started/laziness.md

 The other option here is `instances_per_epoch`.
 By default, each epoch is a single pass through the dataset.
 However, if you had millions of instances, you might want each epoch to consist of a fraction of the dataset, in which case you can specify the value here.
-But most likely you don't need to change this one.